 Insomnia is, apart from some relatively rare cases, not a medical matter.
 The vast majority of insomnia occurs in healthy people.
 Insomnia is usually the result of continued worrying, of an overly alert body and an overly alert mind.
 The so-called sleeping medication is, therefore, in fact, a sedative.
 A common improvement of people who do therapy is that they sleep better, even if it was not their main complaint.
 People with insomnia have something to tell, we expose the salience of sleeplessness in a mythological mirror.

 When Morpheus breaks up with you…

 Do you sweat, do you snore or are your legs restless?
-Did you eat or drank too much, is the room too hot, Does your heart palpitate, do you stop breathing and wake up with a bang, are you worried and can’t you take off your mind of other affairs?
+Did you eat or drink too much, is the room too hot, Does your heart palpitate, do you stop breathing and wake up with a bang, are you worried, and can’t you take your mind off other affairs?
 We all know Morpheus does not like that, he is well known to be capricious and jealous.
 Are you on your mobile or do you continuously watch the clock, these modern gadgets are things that Morpheus hates.
 Did you take a plane out of your timezone, that is a good way to shake Morpheus off, he is only winged and cannot keep up.